welcome sign design

 wayfinding is an investment, not an expense

-A properly designed wayfinding system does much more than guide people to their destinations.
-It enhances the ambiance and attractiveness of the community - making visitors and residents feel at home and welcomed.
-A well designed wayfinding system will work so well that it doesn’t stand out, it works within its environment and will set a visual brand for the community.
+A properly designed wayfinding system does much more than direct people to their destinations.
+It enhances the community’s ambiance and appeal—making both visitors and residents feel at home and genuinely welcomed.

 directional sign design